BurdetteLamar/minitest_log/README.md

         raise RuntimeError.new('Boo!')
         log.comment('This code will not be reached, because the section terminates.') end
-      log.comment('This codew will be reached, because it is not in the terminated section.') end end end
+      log.comment('This code will be reached, because it is not in the terminated section.') end end end